KarelZe/thesis/references/obsidian/❓ Questions.md

 - Schedule meetings
 - Apply for SCC computing resources
 - Collect checklists of errors to check for e. g., inconsistent capitalization etc.
+- Investigate printing bug from seminar paper with complex diagrams.
+Try at copyshop at uni.
+Try compression.

 ### 👨‍🚀 Technical